 - 1. The clinical score is < 2.0 - 2.
-Receive a final level 1 on two or more different EPOs - 3.
+Receive a final Level 1 on two or more different EPOs - 3.
 Failure of the shelf exam on both initial and one retake attempt - 4.
-Achievement of a score of less than 60 % from the "OTHER" / Required Activities - 5.
+Achievement of a score of less that 60% form the "REQUIRED ACTIVITIES/OTHER" - 5.
 Achievement of a total composite score of Fail

-For the purpose of assessment in the clinical years, an individual EPO rating of Level 1.5 will not be considered a Level 1 as defined in the Competency Assessment Policy.
+For the purpose of assessment in clerkships, an individual EPO rating of Level 1.5 will not be considered a Level 1 as defined in the Competency Assessment Policy.